Ilaiyaraaja, PT Usha, Vijayendra Prasad and Veerendra Heggade nominated to Rajya Sabha

 Music composer Ilaiyaraaja, athlete PT Usha, screenwriter V Vijayendra Prasad along with philanthropist and social worker Veerendra Heggade were on Wednesday nominated to the Rajya Sabha.

 They were nominated by the president on the advice of the Union Cabinet.
-The nominations are seen to be in line with the Bharatiya Janata Party’s effort to expand its footprint in the southern region.
+The nominations are seen to be in line with the Bharatiya Janata Party’s push to expand its footprint in the southern region.
 Ilaiyaraaja is from Tamil Nadu, Usha from Kerala, Prasad from Andhra Pradesh and Heggade from Karnataka.

 The nominations came on the day when BJP’s Mukhtar Abbas Naqvi and Janata Dal (United) leader RCP Singh resigned from the Cabinet, a day before the completion of their Rajya Sabha terms.
 While Naqvi was the Union minister for minority affairs, Singh was the Union minister for steel.